youngers2006/cpp_ODE_solver/README.md

 # cpp_ODE_solver
 The aim of this project was to develop a C++ ODE solver in accordance with the coursework outlines to use a minimum of two integration methods implemented into the solver in a modular fasion.
 The solver must be tested on at least two ODE systems that have been implemented into the solver in a modular fasion.
+This project successfully implemented explicit Euler, implicit Euler and RK4 integration methods.
+To use the solver a parameter file located in the same directory containing the parameters and solver+ODE indices, the results obtained by the solver will then be saved in a txt file in the same directory.